 Further development of personal style as it applies to acting.
-The student will complete a resume portfolio prototype and studio acting assignments.
+The student will complete a resumé portfolio prototype and studio acting assignments.
 Majors are required to take THE 243 or 244 concurrent with this course.
-Minors are encouraged to take it as well.

 Technical Resources and Design (3).
 Prereq.: THE 140.